en_USEnglish

 Integrating bullet points into your speech

 To maximize the impact of your bullet points, it's essential to integrate them seamlessly into your speech.
-Each bullet point should be synchronized with a specific part of your presentation.
-This reinforces the cohesion between what is displayed on the screen and what the audience hears.
+It's important to synchronize each bullet point with a specific part of your presentation.
+This reinforces the cohesion between what's displayed on screen and what the audience hears.
 Used as reminderbullet points also help to keep your presentation on track.

-By synchronizing bullet points with verbal content, you increase the clarity of the message.
-It also reactivates audience interest, as they can see key information in real time, boosting engagement.
+Synchronizing bullet points with verbal content increases the clarity of the message.
+It also helps re-engage the audience, as they can see key information in real time, increasing their engagement.

 Incorporating interaction is an effective strategy.
-For example, ask questions relating to each bullet point before revealing them.
-This promotes an exchange, stimulating audience interest.
+For example, ask questions related to each bullet point before revealing it.
+This approach promotes discussion, stimulating audience interest.

 Alternatively, introducing graphics or videos to complement bullet points can diversify information formats.
-Tools such as Prezi, SlideShare or Vism facilitate this kind of integration, enriching the audience's experience.
+Tools such as Prezi, SlideShare or Vism facilitate this type of integration, enriching the audience experience.

 Optimize the aesthetics of your bullet points